 Mattresses in McCarthy Hall are queen-sized (60” x 80”).
 Bedroom furniture includes window blinds, closet, a bed, a desk, desk chair, and drawer space for each resident.
 Living rooms in McCarthy Hall are not furnished.

 In general, all beds on campus are lofted or bunked.
-To request a modification to your bed configuration, submit a service request and Facilities Services would be happy to assist.
-If you request an adjustment to your bed height, please use masking tape to mark the bed that needs adjusting at the height you want.
+If you want to request bed lofting services, you can submit a service request with facility services once you have moved in.
+Please use masking tape to mark the bed that needs adjusting at the height you want.